 Note that candidates who require additional external (ASQ) Black belt certification will have to organise this directly with the external provider.
+More details will be provided during your course of study at IT Sligo.

 The Six Sigma black belt project will be undertaken by the student and should address a substantive issue in the workplace.
 The project will test the student's ability to define a real life problem of concern to the organisation, design a strategy for addressing the problem, gather data, formulate and evaluate options and make recommendations.
 The project must follow the Six Sigma DMAIC methodology.